-We have audited the accompanying consolidated balance sheets of Cathay United Bank (the "Bank") and its subsidiaries as of June 30, 2007 and 2008, and the related consolidated statements of income, changes in shareholders' equity and cash flows for the six-month periods ended June 30, 2007 and 2008.
-These consolidated financial statements are the responsibility of the Bank's management.
-Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+We have audited the accompanying balance sheets of Cathay United Bank (the "Bank") as of June 30, 2007 and 2008, and the related statements of income, changes in shareholders' equity and cash flows for the six-month periods ended June 30, 2007 and 2008.
+These financial statements are the responsibility of the Bank's management.
+Our responsibility is to express an opinion on these financial statements based on our audits

 We conducted our audits in accordance with the "Rules Governing Auditing and Certification of Financial Statements by Certified Public Accountants" and auditing standards generally accepted in the Republic of China ("ROC").
-Those rules and standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the consolidated financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall consolidated financial statement presentation.
+Those rules and standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, based on our audits, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of the Bank and its subsidiaries as of June 30, 2007 and 2008, and the consolidated results of its operations and its cash flows for the six-month periods then ended in conformity with, the "Regulations Governing the Preparation of Financial Reports by Public Banks", the "Guidelines Governing the Preparation of Financial Reports by Securities Issuers" and accounting principles generally accepted in the ROC.
+In our opinion, based on our audits, the financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of June 30, 2007 and 2008, and the results of its operations and its cash flows for the six-month periods then ended in conformity with the "Business Entity Accounting Act", the "Regulation on Business Entity Accounting Handling" with respect to financial accounting standard, the "Regulations Governing the Preparation of Financial Reports by Public Banks", the "Guidelines Governing the Preparation of Financial Reports by Securities Issuers" and accounting principles generally accepted in the ROC.

-As discussed in Notes I and XI to the consolidated financial statements, the Bank merged with Lucky Bank since January 1, 2007.
+As discussed in Notes I and XI to the financial statements, the Bank merged with Lucky Bank since January 1, 2007.
 Because the Bank and Lucky Bank are both 100% owned subsidiaries of Cathay Financial Holding Co., Ltd., the accounting of this merger was treated as a reorganization.